sdneon/node/doc/api/quic.md

   large RSA intermediates.
 The choice of CA directly affects handshake latency.

-Certificate compression ([RFC 8879][]) can also address this issue by compressing the certificate chain during the handshake.
-However, Node.js does not currently support TLS certificate compression.
+Certificate compression ([RFC 8879][]) can also address this issue by compressing the certificate chain during the handshake, often keeping the server's Certificate message within the amplification limit and avoiding the extra round trip.
+Certificate compression is opt-in via the [`certificateCompression`][] TLS option and is disabled by default.
+When enabled, it applies to both the server's certificate and, for mutual TLS, the client's certificate.

 ### Rate limiting